 They are a combined philosophy and way of life that develops not only a day-to-day, highly functional working partnership but also acquiring the optimum levels of an intimate interspecies friendship between the human and equine species.

-“How can I alter his regard for our mounted activities from monotonous drudgery to scintillating adventurous achievement?”
-“How can I endear his mind to embrace his spirit, instead of diminishing it?”
-In short, “How can I win his heart?”
+“How can I alter their regard for our mounted activities from monotonous drudgery to scintillating adventurous achievement?”
+“How can I endear their mind to embrace their spirit, instead of diminishing it?”
+In short, “How can I win their heart?”

 Possible reasons for a horse “acting out” when being saddled and/or ridden.